rokugo-lang/rokugo/docs/language.md

 In addition to specifically-sized `Nat`s and `Int`s, the types `Size` and `Offset` are available.
 Both represent a host-specific `Nat` and `Int` respectively.
-The storage size of both is the same, and the size of `Size` must be large enough to represent the length of any `[Nat8]`.
+The storage size of both is the same, and the size of `Size` must be large enough to represent the length of any `Slice Nat8`.

 ### Union types